-Cosmic Rays, at least at energies lower than 1015eV, are accelerated by supernova remnants.
+Cosmic Rays, at least at energies lower than 10eV, are accelerated by supernova remnants.
 In our galaxy, most supernovae are the result of the death of massive stars.
 In spiral galaxies like our own, most of the star formation takes place in the spiral arms.
 These are waves which revolve around the galaxy at a speed different than the stars.
 Each time the wave passes (or is passed through), interstellar gas is shocked and forms new stars.
 Massive stars that end their lives with a supernova explosion, live a relatively short life of at most 30 million years, thus, they die not far form the spiral arms where they were born.
 As a consequence, most cosmic rays are accelerated in the vicinity of spiral arms.
 The solar system, however, has a much longer life span such that it periodically crosses the spiral arms of the Milky Way.
 Each time it does so, it should witness an elevated level of cosmic rays.
 In fact, the cosmic ray flux variations arising from our galactic journey are ten times larger than the cosmic ray flux variations due to solar activity modulations, at the energies responsible for the tropospheric ionization (of order 10 GeV).
-If the latter is responsible for a 1% effect, spiral arm passages should be responsible for a 10°K effect-more than enough to change the state of earth from a hothouse, with temperate climates extending to the polar regions, to an icehouse, with ice-caps on its poles, as Earth is today.
-In fact, it is expected to be the most dominant climate driver on the 10^8 to 10^9 yr time scale.
+If the latter is responsible for a 1K effect, spiral arm passages should be responsible for a 10°K effect-more than enough to change the state of earth from a hothouse, with temperate climates extending to the polar regions, to an icehouse, with ice-caps on its poles, as Earth is today.
+In fact, it is expected to be the most dominant climate driver on the $10^8$ to $10^9$ yr time scale.

-was shown by the author (Shaviv 2002, 2003), that these intrinsic ariation in the cosmic ray flux are clearly evident in the geological aleoclimate data.
-To within the determinations of the period and phase of he spiral-arm climate connection, the astronomical determinations of the elative velocity agree with the geological sedimentation record for when arth was in a holhouse or icehouse conditions.
-Moreover, it was found that he cosmic ray flux can be independently reconstructed using the so called exposure ages, of top meteorites.
-The signal, was found to agree with the edimentation records are avided and and, and, correlate well with the edimentation records and a ~145 Myr period.
+It was shown by the author (Shaviv 2002, 2003), that these intrinsic variation in the cosmic ray flux are clearly evident in the geological paleoclimate data.
+To within the determinations of the period and phase of the spiral-arm climate connection, the astronomical determinations of the relative velocity agree with the geological sedimentation record for when Earth was in a hothouse or icehouse conditions.
+Moreover, it was found that the cosmic ray flux can be independently reconstructed using the so called "exposure ages" of Iron meteorites.
+The signal, was found to agree with the sedimentation record, all having a ~145 Myr period.

 Figure 4: An Iron meteorite.
-A large sample of these meteorites can be used to reconstruct the cosmic ray flux variations.
-The reconstructed reveals a 145 Myr periodicity.
-The one in the picture is part of the Sikhote Alin meteorite that fell over Siberia in the middle of the 20th The cosmic-ray exposure age of the meteorite implies that it broke off its parent body about 300 Million years ago.
+A large sample of these meteorites can be used to reconstruct the past cosmic ray flux variations.
+The reconstructed signal reveals a 145 Myr periodicity.
+The one in the picture is part of the Sikhote Alin meteorite that fell over Siberia in the middle of the 20th century.
+The cosmic-ray exposure age of the meteorite implies that it broke off its parent body about 300 Million years ago.